-The ANOVA Table-6 reveals that the model of prediction in academic anxiety for total female sample explains significant variance due to the regression as shown by the F-ratio (83.14) which is significant at 0.01 level of confidence.
-It means that for the total female sample these four predictors can be used to predict their academic anxiety.
-Moreover, the Table-7 shows that the regression co-efficient (0.20) for one predictor (school environment) is significant and positive indicating that variations due to this predictive variable will cause significant positive change in academic anxiety of female sample but remaining three variables including study habits (-0.39) intelligence (-0.16) and socio-economic status (-0.28) are negative which means variations due to these predictive variable will cause significant negative changes in academic anxiety of total female sample.
-Negative value of Beta β is because of the reverse scoring pattern of academic anxiety scale i.e. lower scores obtained by the candidate indicates less academic anxiety and higher scores means severe academic anxiety.
+The ANOVA Table 6 reveals that the model of prediction in academic anxiety for the total female sample explains significant variance due to the regression as shown by the F-ratio (83.14) which is significant at 0.01 level of confidence.
+It means that for the total female sample, these four predictors can be used to predict their academic anxiety.
+Moreover, Table 7 shows that the regression coefficient (0.20) for one predictor (school environment) is significant and positive indicating that variations due to this predictive variable will cause significant positive change in the academic anxiety of the female sample but the remaining three variables including study habits (-0.39) intelligence (-0.16) and socio-economic status (-0.28) are negative which means variations due to this predictive variable will cause significant negative changes in academic anxiety of total female sample.
+A negative value of Beta β is because of the reverse scoring pattern of the academic anxiety scale i.e. lower scores obtained by the candidate indicate less academic anxiety and higher scores mean severe academic anxiety.